This privacy notice describes how Mayville High School ('the School' or 'we') collects and uses your personal data.

 This privacy notice should be read in conjunction with our cookies policy.

-For information about how the School uses parent, pupil and staff information in connection with the provision of education, in connection with alumni relations, and in connection with the School's commercial activities - please contact email@example.com for a full list of the relevant policies.
+For information about how the School uses personal data in connection with the provision of education, in connection with alumni relations, and in connection with the School's commercial activities - please contact email@example.com for a full list of the relevant policies.

 We collect personal data direct from you when you enquire about our products and services, when we establish you as a customer (for example, when you buy something through the school shop), where we enter into a contract to receive goods or services from you or your employer or when you use our site.
 We may also get information from your employer or colleagues, for example, when your employer asks you to carry out work for us.

-We collect further information from you during the period of our relationship.
+We collect further personal data from you during the period of our relationship.

 In summary, we use your personal data for the following purposes: